connorturlan/web-server-py/readme.md

     -   Add 405 - Method not allowed for invalid methods.
     -   Add 409 - Conflict for a copy/move is same dir or file already exists.
 -   Add unittest to WebServer for testing.
--   Make create file/folder methods DRY.
--   Remove router from methods that modify the file system.
+-   Remove router from methods that modify the file system, (make pure).

 ## License